ashikabi/faqs-js-fullstack/README.md

 * What is ReactJS?

-  ReactJS is library to work with javascript to create websites using JSX and Virtual DOM
+  ReactJS is javascript library to build UI components create websites using JSX and Virtual DOM

 * What is JSX?

+  - JSX stands for Javascript Extension, that in React allows you create React elements.

-  JSX stands for Javascript Extension.
-This functionality it comes in ReactJS library and allow modify the DOM of the HTML using Javascript, and of course mixing javascript code in the HTML, hence with JSX you can modify the DOM of the HTML using kavascript.
+  - This functionality comes in ReactJS library and allows you modify the indirectly DOM in runtime, by modifying the virtual DOM.

 * What is DOM?